pratapladhani/mcs-labs/labs/setup-for-success/README.md

 8. Use the connector name (e.g., `MSN Weather`) as the name.
 Optionally, prefix with your project name.

+> [!TIP]
+> In other locales, the connector name may be localized.
+For example, in French, it would be `MSN Météo`.

 9. Select the connector (e.g., **MSN Weather**).

 10. In the connection dropdown, choose **New connection** if none exists.